-Montgomery County police officer shot, rushed to hospital
+Montgomery County police officer shot in Silver Spring, rushed to hospital

 Montgomery County Police tweeted Monday morning that the officer was shot in Silver Spring shortly before 9 a.m.

-Police said the injured officer called out for help on the radio, and was found suffering from a gunshot wound.
+Police said the injured officer called out for help on the radio and was found suffering from a gunshot wound.

 Montgomery County Fire and Rescue Chief spokesman Pete Piringer told WUSA-TV that one person was airlifted to a hospital.